Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Whatever you build here can be exported to somewhere else; you own all the code and tools
 			- Has a large amount of plugins systems with many functionalities
 		- #### Drawbacks
-			- It's not a whole platform by itself, even with plugins, custom code still needs to be written and maintained by someone with coding skills on a code editor elsewhere and deployed to a hosting service.
+			- It's not a whole platform by itself, even with plugins, custom code still needs to be written and maintained by someone with coding skills on a code editor elsewhere and deployed to a hosting provider.
 			- It was originally made for blogging and it's general-use platform now; it's cluttered with a lot of things that wouldn't actually be used.
 			-
 			-